Botanical Ingredient

 Our Sourcing

 Dandelion grows freely in InVine's Florida garden in Tallahassee, naturalizing readily in the warm climate.
-We harvest the leaves and flowers at peak season, drying them gently to preserve the full nutritional and medicinal profile.
+We harvest the leaves and flowers at peak season, drying them gently to preserve the full nutritional and botanical profile.

 Why We Use It

 Dandelion is the herb that most people spend their lives trying to eradicate from the lawn, which I find deeply ironic given that it is one of the most nutritionally complete plants on the planet.
-Every part of it is useful — root, leaf, and flower — and its anti-inflammatory and antioxidant profile is genuinely impressive for a plant that grows freely with no encouragement.
+Every part of it is useful — root, leaf, and flower — and its antioxidant and nutrient profile is genuinely impressive for a plant that grows freely with no encouragement.
 I let it thrive in the garden because a plant this generous deserves respect, not herbicide.